How do servo motors work?

 Learn It

-• A servomechanism (servo) can refer to quite a few different machines that have been around longer than most may realize.
+- A servomechanism (servo) can refer to quite a few different machines that have been around longer than most may realise.
 Essentially, a servo is any motor-driven system with a feedback element built in.
 Servos are found everywhere from heavy machinery, to power steering in vehicles, to robotics and a wide variety of electronics.

 Learn It

-• All 3 output of the Genie 08 can be used for PWM, although it is best to avoid G0 as it is also status and will pulse when connected to the computer, causing errors.
+- All 3 outputs of the Genie 08 can be used for PWM, although it is best to avoid G0 as it is also status and will pulse when connected to the computer, causing errors.

 Try It